Italy–Japan relations: High level visits

 On 10 January 2023, Japanese Prime Minister Fumio Kishida visited Italian Prime Minister Giorgia Meloni in Rome.

 On 8 November 2023, Yōko Kamikawa, Minister for Foreign Affairs of Japan, held informal talks with Antonio Tajani, Italian Minister of Foreign Affairs and International Cooperation, on the margins of the G7 Foreign Ministers’ Meeting in Tokyo.

+On 16 January 2026, the Italian Prime Minister Giorgia Meloni visited the Japanese Prime Minister Sanae Takaichi in Tokyo.

 Diaspora

 The number of Japanese nationals residing in Italy is 14,937 as of 2019.
 The number of Italian nationals residing in Japan is 4,695 as of 2020.